lerna-lite/lerna-lite/packages/version/README.md

 When run with this flag, `lerna version` will release with prerelease versions the specified packages (comma-separated) or all packages using `*`.
 Releases all unreleased changes as pre(patch/minor/major/release) by prefixing the version recommendation from `conventional-commits` with `pre`, eg. if present changes include a feature commit, the recommended bump will be `minor`, so this flag will result in a `preminor` release.
 If changes are present for packages that are not specified (if specifying packages), or for packages that are already in prerelease, those packages will be versioned as they normally would using `--conventional-commits`.

 ### `--changelog-include-commits-git-author [msg]`
-Specify if we want to include the git commit author's name, appended to the end of each changelog commit entry, this is only available when using `--conventional-commits` with changelogs enabled.
-The default format will be appending the git commit author name at the end of each commit entry wrapped in `()`, we could also use a custom format by providing any of these tokens (`%a`, `%e`), see examples below.
+Specify if we want to include the git commit author's name to the end of each changelog commit entry and wrapped in `(...)`.
+You could also provide a custom format by using any of these tokens (`%a`, `%e`), see examples below.
-- `%a`: git author name (ie: "Whitesource Renovate")
+- `%a`: git author name, ie: ("Whitesource Renovate")
-- `%e`: git author email (ie: "bot@renovateapp.com")
+- `%e`: git author email, ie: ("bot@renovateapp.com")

+This option is only available when using `--conventional-commits` with changelogs enabled.

-> **Note** the author name is the name that configured in user's git, for more info please refer to [Git Configuration](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration).
-Also note, that is **not** the same as for example a GitHub login username, Git does not store such information in its commit history.
-If you really want the login, then use the next option shown below.
+> **Note** the author name is what the user has configured in git, for more info please refer to [Git Configuration](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration).
+Also note, that is **not** the same as a remote client GitHub login username, Git does not store such information in its commit history, for that you will want to use the next option shown below.

 ```sh
 # default format, without any argument